OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositManager.sol/contract.DepositManager.md

 Borrows funds from deposits

+*Notes:

-*This function is only callable by addresses with the deposit operator role This function reverts if:
+- This function is only callable by addresses with the deposit operator role
+- Given a low enough amount, the actual amount withdrawn may be 0.
+This function will not revert in such a case.
+This function reverts if:
 - The contract is not enabled
 - The caller does not have the deposit operator role
 - The recipient is the zero address
 - The asset has not been added via addAsset()
 - The amount exceeds the operator's available borrowing capacity
-- Zero shares would be withdrawn from the vault
 - The operator becomes insolvent after the withdrawal (assets + borrowed < liabilities)*

 ```solidity